Jose Miranda Player Props: Twins vs. Yankees

-On Thursday, Jose Miranda (coming off going 1-for-3) and the Minnesota Twins play the New York Yankees, whose starting pitcher will be Jhony Brito.
-First pitch is at 7:05 PM ET.
+Jose Miranda -- 2-for-5 with a double and two RBI in his last game -- will be in action for the Minnesota Twins against the New York Yankees, with Nestor Cortes Jr. on the mound, on April 14 at 7:05 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the White Sox.
+He racked up two hits (going 2-for-5 with a double and two RBI) in his last game against the Yankees.

 Jose Miranda Game Info & Props vs. the Yankees